The Housekeepers

 [On my list of Most Anticipated Books of 2023]

-[Fulfilled ‘A book with a heist prompt as part of Shelf Reflection’s 2024 Reading Challenge]
+[Fulfilled ‘A book with a main character who is a housekeeper prompt as part of Shelf Reflection’s 2024 Reading Challenge]

 For some reason when I started this book I didn’t realize it wasn’t a present-day setting.
 This is set in the 1900s in Mayfair, London which actually just added to the intrigue because pulling off a heist before the age of technology is a whole different beast.